dandonan/tallytune/README.txt

-This is partify.
+This is TallyTune.
 May God have his mercy on our souls and protect us on this mission from hell.